machal/cssmine-content/content/flexbox-reference.md

 with left margin and pinning the item to the right.
 You can use it instead of the `float` property.

-All other "alignment properties" have similar values, however they apply to different sets of flex items or different container axes.
+All other “alignment properties” have similar values, however they apply to different sets of flex items or different container axes.

 #### `justify-content` – Aligning Main Axis Items Within a Container